mrmacright/SpaceshipDemo/README.md

 * Graphics: Apple M1/M1 Pro/M1 Max
 * Storage: 1.14 GB

-Additional Notes: The game should be supported on the following Macs.
-To check your Mac model and when it was released, select About This Mac from the Apple menu on your menu bar.
+The game should be supported on the following Macs:
 * All 13" MacBook Airs released since late 2020
 * All 13" MacBook Pros released since late 2020
 * All 14" MacBook Pros released since late 2021